Generation of measures on the torus with good sequences of integers: Representing by weights

 \section{Representing by weights}

-In this section, we fix the good set $R$ and the irrational number $\alpha$, and we continue in the tradition of \cref{sec:proof-} suppressing the set $R$ in our notation, so $\mu_\alpha=\mu_{R,\alpha}$ and $\M=\M_R$.
+In this section, we fix the good set\footnote{Note that we make no further assumption on $R$, such as sublacunarity} $R$ and the irrational number $\alpha$, and we continue in the tradition of \cref{sec:proof-} suppressing the set $R$ in our notation for the limit measure, so $\mu_\alpha=\mu_{R,\alpha}$.

 In trying to extend the class of representable functions $\rho$ from indicators, we first consider an easier problem.
-Instead of representing by sets, we represent by weights, that is, unsigned sequences $w$. \begin{defn}[label={defn:6}]{Function represented by a weight}{}\rr Let $\rho$ be an unsigned $L^1\pa*{\setT,\mu_\alpha}$ function with $\mu_\alpha(\rho)>0$.
+Instead of representing by sets, we represent by $R$-weights. \begin{defn}[label={defn:6}]{Function represented by a weight}{}\rr Let $\rho$ be an unsigned $L^1\pa*{\setT,\mu_\alpha}$ function with $\mu_\alpha(\rho)>0$.